 Many adopted adults want to find out more about the reasons for their adoption which can lead to them searching for and sometimes contacting their birth family.
 We can access adoption records and work through them with you and discuss whether you want to look for your birth family.
 Our experienced researchers can usually trace birth family members and we can make intermediary contact with them on your behalf giving a better chance of a good outcome and giving you support through this emotional process.
 This service offers preparation for possible contact and/or reunion with birth relatives, as well as initiation of contact with birth relatives, in accordance with relevant legislation.
-Download our PAC-UK Tracing and Intermediary Service leaflet and Access to Records & Intermediary Service leaflet for more information.
+Please contact us for information on fees.

 Groups for adults adopted or permanently placed as children are usually time limited.
 Please contact us for details.

 Face-to-face services take place at PAC-UK's premises in London and Leeds, as well as at a number of monthly outreach surgeries in boroughs around the country.
 Please contact us for details.